JaysonVillanuz/Student-Weekly-Tasks-System/README.md

-//Title: Student's Weekly Task System
+Title: Student's Weekly Task System
 //Description: A list of task that a student needed to complete in a certain period of time.
 //Programmers:
 //1.
 Molina, Lanz Andrei